sasiqwerty/study-sasi-main/study/read-stuff/intro-phv/gistchap2.md

 An 'adverse drug reaction' on the other hand is an unintended and noxious effect that is attributable to the medicine and it happens to manifest in the range of doses used in humans for prophylaxis.
 In the case of an 'adverse event', its defined as an undesirable occurrence in the context of drug treatment but which may or may not be causally related to the drug of interest.

+An ADR is defined by the World Health Organization (WHO) and the U.S. Food and Drug Administration (FDA) as a response to a drug which is noxious and unintended and which occurs at doses normally used in man for prophylaxis, diagnosis, or therapy of disease or for the modification of physiologic function.
+The phrase 'response to a drug' means that a causal relationship between the therapeutic agent and the ADR is at least a reasonable possibility.

 ## Classification Systems

 Most of the drugs humans consume for prophylaxis might cause problems.
 Overdosing of the medicine, reactions with concomitant medications and so on.